 What is the Micro-certificate in Food Safety Management?

 This online program includes three flexible micro-courses that will elevate your skills as a quality assurance expert in the food production industry.
-The courses require approximately 12 hours/week of online learning and synchronous meetings and run for either 3 or 5 weeks.
+The courses require approximately 12 hours/week of online learning and synchronous meetings, and run for a duration of either 3 or 5 weeks.

 Why should I enroll?